 Triphala contains gallic acid, ellagic acid and chebulinic acid, which are all strong antioxidants.
 It also has flavonoids and polyphenols, which have antibacterial, anti-inflammatory and antidiarrheal abilities.

-Triphala’s purported uses include the natural treatment of cancer, infections, gastrointestinal issues, inflammation, high cholesterol, immune system malfunction and even cancer.
-(1) When you look at the three fruits individually or triphala as a whole, the benefits truly seem to be endless, but let me tell you about some of the top reasons you may want to consider adding this ancient remedy to your supplement arsenal.
+Triphala’s purported uses include the natural treatment of infections, gastrointestinal issues, inflammation, high cholesterol, immune system malfunction and even cancer.
+When you look at the three fruits individually or triphala as a whole and these benefits, this ancient remedy may be worth adding to your supplement arsenal.

 What Is Triphala?